TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 ## Must meet **ONE** of the following conditions:

-{{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottemless="true" >}}
+{{< accordion title="Previously or currently holding a position in a foreign state or in the ROC with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}

 * Proof of salary as per the amount stated in the application.
 {{< /accordion >}}
-{{< accordion title="Those who have held the position of operations, technical or marketing executive at an R&D center, operations headquarters or transnational corporation established in Taiwan." suffix="2." bottemless="true" >}}
+{{< accordion title="Those who have held the position of operations, technical or marketing executive at an R&D center, operations headquarters or transnational corporation established in Taiwan." suffix="2." bottomless="true" >}}

 * One of the following documents to indicate the applicant’current and former employer’s status in Taiwan such as the enterprise operational headquarter, research & development centers, transnational enterprise: